-Red fire ants with their painful bites have invaded the South and Southwest.
-Fire ants destroy the beauty of your lawn with their mounding nests and, more importantly, make your lawn unsafe for kids and pets.
+Red fire ants with their painful bites can make your lawn unsafe for kids and pets.
+These ants can also destroy the beauty of your lawn with their mounding nests.

-The best way to control fire ants is to never let them gain a foothold with a two-step process of bait and spray.
+The best way to control fire ants is to never let them gain a foothold.
+To get rid of them completely, you need to use a two-step process of bait and spray.

-Fire ants forage in humid and calm weather when soil temperatures are between 70-95 degrees.
+Fire ants forage in humid and calm weather when soil temperatures are between 70 to 95 degrees Fahrenheit.
 To test for fire ants, place a small pile of bait in the area and wait 20 minutes.
 If ants are feeding on the bait when you return, conditions are perfect.
-Spread 1-2½ pounds of bait per acre.
+Spread 1 to 2½ pounds of bait per acre.

 If conditions aren’t right or ants aren’t present, use a broadcast pesticide.
 These require much more product, 20 pounds per acre, but prevent new infestations for up to a year.

-- Calculate how much bait you’ll need to treat your entire lawn based on size and delivery rate per square foot listed on the package label.
+- Calculate.
+Determine how much bait you’ll need to treat your entire lawn based on size and delivery rate per square foot listed on the package label.

-- Wear rubber gloves and hand broadcast evenly over the entire lawn.
+- Broadcast.
+Wear gardening gloves and hand broadcast evenly over the entire lawn.

-- Measure your lawn to calculate how much pesticide you’ll need.
+- Measure.
+Measure your lawn to calculate how much pesticide you’ll need.

-- Wear a face mask and rubber gloves during preparation, application and clean up.
+- Prepare.
+Wear a face mask and rubber gloves during preparation, application and clean up.

-- Apply granular pesticide with your fertilizer spreader set to the proper delivery rate designated by the label.
+- Apply.
+When your lawn is dry and no rain is forecast for a few days, apply the bait.
+Use granular pesticide with your fertilizer spreader set to the proper delivery rate designated by the label.

-- Keep kids and pets off the lawn until the lawn grass has dried.
+- Wait.
+Keep kids and pets off the lawn until your lawn or grass has dried.